top of page

 1 / Where does the shoot take place?

-2 / How long does the shoot typically take?
+2 / How long does a session typically last?

-3 / How many people can join the session?
+3 / How many subjects can participate in a session?

 Post-Shoot

-3 / Which lab do you pick for film processing?
+3 / Which laboratory is used for processing?

 5 / What are film negatives?

-6 / What can I do with the negatives?
+6 / What can I do with the physical negatives?

 bottom of page